egiron/pywheat/docs/index.md

 >>> params = dict(
 ...     sowing_date = "1981-10-16", # Sowing date in YYYY-MM-DD
 ...     latitude = 39.0, # Latitude of the site
-...     #SDEPTH = 3.0, # Sowing depth in cm
-...
-GDDE = 6.2, # Growing degree days per cm seed depth required for emergence, GDD/cm
-...     #DSGFT = 200, # GDD from End Ear Growth to Start Grain Filling period ...
-VREQ  = 505.0, # Vernalization required for max.development rate (VDays)
-...
-PHINT = 95.0, # Phyllochron.
-A good estimate for PHINT is 95 degree days.
-This value for PHINT is appropriate except for spring sown wheat in latitudes greater than 30 degrees north and 30 degrees south, in which cases a value for PHINT of 75 degree days is suggested.
-...
-P1V = 4.85, # development genetic coefficients, vernalization.
-1 for spring type, 5 for winter type
-...
-P1D = 3.675, # development genetic coefficients, Photoperiod (1 - 6, low - high sensitive to day length)
-...     #P5 = 500, # grain filling degree days eg. 500 degree-days.
-Old value was divided by 10.
-...     #P6 = 250, # approximate the thermal time from physiological maturity to harvest
 ... )
 >>> from pywheat.pheno import determine_phenology_stage
 >>> import matplotlib.pylab as plt